FM/ONMM Combined Residency Program

 The program utilizes clinical experiences at UNT Health Patient Care Clinic and Medical City Fort Worth.

-ACGME Status: Initial Accreditation
+ACGME Status: Continued Accreditation

 Participating in 2019 NRMP Match

 The residency program in Family Medicine/Osteopathic Neuromuscular Medicine at Medical City Fort Worth, formerly called Plaza Medical Center in Fort Worth has been established to train physicians to be capable of managing a majority of the clinical problems seen in a typical family practice clinic as well as an osteopathic manipulative medicine clinic.
 The program is dually accredited by Accreditation Council for Graduate Medical Education (ACGME).
 The scope of the training includes all elements stated in the Basic Standards for Training in family medicine and osteopathic neuromuscular medicine.
 In this program, residents will learn to evaluate, manage a wide variety of medical problems regardless of diagnosis, gender, age of the patient or severity of illness, while adhering to the standards of care in a model family medicine and osteopathic neuromuscular medicine setting.
 Residents will have the opportunity to learn common inpatient procedure such as central line placement, ventilator management, intubations and common outpatient procedures such as exercise stress test, EKG, spirometry, ankle branchial index, musculoskeletal ultrasound, joint injection, soft tissue injection, IUD insertion, colposcopy, endometrial biopsy, Nexplanon insertion, skin biopsy, minor office surgery, audiogram, tympanogram, osteopathic manipulative treatment, nerve blocks, and prolotherapy.